arielbonardo/arielbonardo/README.md

 👋 Hi!
   My name's Ariel.
 I'm from Argentina, and I'm a Sysadmin.
-  - I currently work as a Sysadmin.
+  - I currently work as a Sysadmin/SRE
   - I offer hours of consulting.